macrocosm-os/prompting/docs/SN1_validation.md

 # Tasks
 The validation process supports an ever-growing number of tasks.
 Tasks drive agent behaviour based on specific goals, such as;
 - Question answering
-- Summarization
+- Web retrieval
-- Code debugging
+- Code Completion
 - Mathematics
  and more.